 3. Put a content creation process in place

 Your sales teams are talking with prospects all the time.
-They know what questions they have, what will get them to buy your product or service, and what major objections will stop deals from closing.
+They know what questions they have, what will get them to choose to partner with you, and what major objections will stop deals from closing.
 All this information is great material for content.
 For example, knowing that supply flexibility is important to your buyer personas means you can create content that highlights how you respond to changing requirements.

 4. Make efforts to understand each other